 Is It Possible to Fill Gas Tank Full or More Than the Rated Capacity?

 Technically, yes and no. You cannot put 60 liters into a 55 liters container.
 The gas tank capacities also need a stable volume to normally activate.
 On the flip side, the inlet pipe or fuel neck in some cases can hold 10 to 15 liters.
 Besides, most gas chambers are bigger than the rated fuel tank capacity because so that there’s room for air at the top, which helps to prevent vapor locking.

 You should not overfill the fuel chamber because it will not leave any space for the air.
 In that case, oil will have no room to expand when warm, creating pressure on the tank’s walls and leading to damaging the engine.

 How Far Can a Car Go with the Fuel Light on?

 You might have already checked the fuel tank capacity of your automobile.
 Well, it’s also important to know how far it can go when the fuel light turns red.
-You certainly don’t need to panic because the indicator just signals that the oil has reached the reserve level, which is almost 10% to 15% of the total capacity of the chamber.
+You certainly don’t need to panic because the indicator just signals that the fuel has reached the reserve level, which is almost 10% to 15% of the total capacity of the chamber.
 So, it means that the car still has much juice to drag you a couple of miles.
-However, it’s not a good idea to drive until the tank is dry because you will only draw the sediment through the system and damage the engine parts because these will have more friction and be overheated because of the low level of oil.
+However, it’s not a good idea to drive until the tank is dry because you will only draw the sediment through the system and damage the engine parts because these will have more friction and be overheated because of the low level of fuel.